anoma/anoma/docs/src/explore/design/pos.md

   Unbonded tokens may be withdrawn in or after the [unbond's epoch](#unbond).
 - *change consensus key*:
   Set the new consensus key.
 When applied in epoch `n`, the key is set for epoch `n + pipeline_length`.
+- *change commission rate*:
+  Set the new commission rate.
+When applied in epoch `n`, the new value will be set for epoch `n + pipeline_length`.
+The commission rate change must be within the `max_commission_rate_change` limit set by the validator.

 #### Active validator set